alex94cp/jsonapify/README.md

 Everything in REST is a resource.
 Resources can have subresources, too.
 That means that you can apply a READ operation (GET verb in REST terms) to a subresource.
 Let's see how resource addressing works in jsonapify.

 * Resource chains come in the form of **\[\(typename, \[selector\]\)+\]**.
-* Resource chain selectors are applied at request-time, and they select a subset of objects of the preceeding resource type.
+* Resource chain selectors are applied at request-time, and are used to select a subset of objects of the preceeding resource type.
 * At this moment, selectors can get info from:
     - Request params: `jsonapify.param(...)`
     - Request query params: `jsonapify.query(...)`